 - (1) station name;

 - (2) ICAO location indicator;

 - (3) geographical coordinates in degrees and minutes;

 - (4) date(s) for which times are given;

 - (5) time for the beginning of morning civil twilight;

-- (6) time for sunrise:
+- (6) time for sunrise;

 - (7) time for sunset; and

-(8) time for the end of evening civil twilight.
+- (8) time for the end of evening civil twilight.

-8.4.
 GEN 3.
 SERVICES

-8.4.1.
 GEN 3.1 Aeronautical Information Services

-Description of the Aeronautical Information Service (AIS) provided and its major components, including:
+Description of the aeronautical information services provided and its major components, including: